The Last Dance (EP): 1990s and 2000s

-At the time of the release, the EP was mostly overlooked by the music press just as it was not a commercial success.
-Ned Raggett of Allmusic reviewed the EP later on in the 1990s, rating it four stars out of five, saying it "captured the band perfecting the low-key, crisp sound that characterized their more accessible numbers and their total, uncompromising extremism", and after praising the title track, "The Long Dance" and "Scattered Showers," noted that "the jaw-dropper is "D. I. Go Pop" itself."
+At the time of the release, the EP was mostly overlooked by the music press, just as it was not a commercial success.
+Ned Raggett of Allmusic reviewed the EP later on in the 1990s, rating it four stars out of five, saying it "captured the band perfecting the low-key, crisp sound that characterized their more accessible numbers and their total, uncompromising extremism," and after praising the title track, "The Long Dance" and "Scattered Showers," noted that "the jaw-dropper is "D. I. Go Pop" itself."
 However, in a 2014 article for Pitchfork Media, Raggett said that the "centrepiece is the title song itself, showcasing the band both at its most tensely propulsive and, thanks to a powerful lyric on the oppressive weight of political and cultural history, its most cutting and observational."
-Following its release, the EP came to be regarded, alongside the band's other sample-based EPs, as a highly innovative release, with Andy Kellman of Allmusic calling the EPs "remarkable", Jon Dale of Dust Magazine calling them "breathaking collections", and Ned Raggett calling them "brilliant."
+Following its release, the EP came to be regarded, alongside the band's other sample-based EPs, as a highly innovative release, with Andy Kellman of Allmusic calling the EPs "remarkable," Jon Dale of Dust Magazine calling them "breathtaking collections," and Ned Raggett calling them "brilliant."

-Writing for Freaky Trigger in 1999, music journalist Tom Ewing placed "The Last Dance" at number 2 on his list of the "Top 100 Singles of the 90s," saying although it is "the least formally groundbreaking of DI’s records," it is "also their wisest, most moving song, a meditation on history, on the impossibility of making something new in art and on the need to try and do so anyhow.
+Writing for Freaky Trigger in 1999, music journalist Tom Ewing placed "The Last Dance" at number 2 on his list of the "Top 100 Singles of the 90s," saying, although it is "the least formally groundbreaking of DI’s records," it is "also their wisest, most moving song, a meditation on history, on the impossibility of making something new in art, and on the need to try and do so anyhow.
 It’s also their most musically endearing, a tune as taut and poignant as anything Wire ever recorded, with delicate guitar lines meshing and weaving, always pretty but always understated. [..]
-On "The Last Dance", [Crause] sighs “Was there ever a time / Like this?”, just before the guitars skid all over the track, and it's as inspiring as it is heartbreaking."
+On "The Last Dance," [Crause] sighs, “Was there ever a time / Like this?”, just before the guitars skid all over the track, and it's as inspiring as it is heartbreaking."
 He further commented:

 In a 2005 article for Stylus Magazine, Andrew Unterbeger considered "The Last Dance" and "D. I. Go Pop" to be the band's greatest songs.
 He described "The Last Dance" as "truly one of the great singles of the mid-90s" with its "gorgeous jangling guitars, driving percussion and the most heartbreaking lyrics Crause ever penned."
-Meanwhile, writing in 2005 about "D. I. Go Pop", he said that "Is it sad, that 11 years after its release, this is still the first song I think of when I think of music that sounds ahead of its time?
+Meanwhile, writing in 2005 about "D. I. Go Pop," he said that, "Is it sad that 11 years after its release, this is still the first song I think of when I think of music that sounds ahead of its time?
 But that’s just how fucking mind-blowing this song is."
-Also writing for Stylus Magazine in 2005, Nick Southall revealed that the EP was a possible choice for inclusion his list of the "Top Ten EPs" of all time, but instead he included the band's subsequent EP Second Language (1994) into the list because The Last Dance "has thus far evaded my greedy little eBay-scouring mitts."
+Also writing for Stylus Magazine in 2005, Nick Southall revealed that the EP was a possible choice for inclusion in his list of the "Top Ten EPs" of all time, but instead he included the band's subsequent EP Second Language (1994) into the list because The Last Dance "has thus far evaded my greedy little eBay-scouring mitts."